eliot-portevin/Hues-in-the-Air/NetworkProtocol.md

 ### SET_USERNAME
 Set client username <br>
 Example: ClientProtocol.SET_USERNAME.toString() + ServerProtocol.SEPARATOR + username <br>
-Sends command to server which tells server to update the username
+Sends command to server which asks server to update the username.
+The server then has the right to modify that request if the username is already taken.

 ### SEND_MESSAGE_LOBBY
-Sends message to whole lobby <br>
+Sends message to the whole lobby <br>
 Example: ClientProtocol.SEND_MESSAGE_LOBBY.toString() + ServerProtocol.SEPARATOR + message <br>
 Command sent from client to server.
 Server then sends message to all clients in lobby.